KostasValeckas/PyLongslit/_sources/identify.rst.txt

    pylongslit_identify_arcs PATH_TO_CONFIG_FILE

-When the command is excecuted, a GUI/interactive plot window will open.
+When the command is executed, a GUI/interactive plot window will open.
 A 1d-spectrum cut will be taken from the ``master_arc.fits`` file produced in :ref:`the previous step<combine_arcs>`, and displayed in the window.
-You then have to manually load the above described line list by clicking on the ``Load LineList`` button in upper left corner.
+You then have to manually load the above described line list by clicking on the ``Load LineList`` button in the upper left corner.
 When this is done, for the example dataset SDSS_J213510+2728, the window should look like this:

 .. image:: pictures/id_post_loading.png